 I DJ for a few hours at least, but this depends on club owners more than anything and whether or not there are other DJs playing after or before me.
 Sometimes I stay at a club until 6 AM and sometimes I’m done by 1-2 AM.
 After I finish I go to the backstage area and try to rest there for a little while.
 I have a cold drink and usually talk to the club promoter or the owner.
 Then we arrange things, in detail, about how much I will get payed and what not.
 Most people are easy-going and pleasant, but there are exceptions.
 That’s usually when I involve my manager and try to smooth things out.

 After all that I leave the venue and come home.
 My head usually feels a little heavy, for want of a better word and my ears are always ringing, even though I use earplugs to preserve my hearing.
 I take a shower and play some smooth jazz or ambient electronica to relax myself, until I fall asleep.

 Big thanks to Zion Recovery Center for helping sponsor this post.
-I personally know people whose lives have been changed and probably saved by their rehab program.
+I personally know people whose lives have been changed and probably saved by their Christian drug rehab program.
 Be sure to check them out if you or someone you love needs help.